Skip to content

 Kentucky Governor Vetoes AV Legislation

-International Trade Commission Investigation of Certain Vehicle Parts and Components For the second year in a row, Kentucky Governor Andy Beshear (D) has vetoed a bill passed by the legislature that would have allowed autonomous vehicles to operate on the roads in the state.
-The State House passed the bill – HB 7 – on…
+test title For the second year in a row, Kentucky Governor Andy Beshear (D) has vetoed a bill passed by the legislature that would have allowed autonomous vehicles to operate on the roads in the state.
+The State House passed the bill – HB 7 – on a 61-31 vote, while the State Senate passed…

 Read More